 Ron Fein is the Legal Director for Free Speech For People.
 Mr. Fein previously served as Assistant Regional Counsel in the United States Environmental Protection Agency’s New England office, where he received the EPA’s National Gold Medal for Exceptional Service, the National Notable Achievement Award, and several other awards.
 Mr. Fein supervised the office’s Clean Air Act practice and won several major cases, including a first-in-nation air quality permit for an offshore wind farm and a nationally recognized settlement requiring a power plant to virtually eliminate its use of a local river.
 Mr. Fein previously clerked for the Honorable Kermit Lipez of the United States Court of Appeals for the First Circuit and the Honorable Douglas Woodlock of the United States District Court for the District of Massachusetts.
 He has also worked as an independent consultant to non-profits, as deputy campaign manager of a congressional campaign, and in software development, for which he was awarded nine patents.
 Mr. Fein graduated Order of the Coif from Stanford Law School and summa cum laude from Harvard College.
 Back to top.

-Scott Greytak serves as Counsel for Free Speech for People.
-He is a social justice attorney with a life-long devotion to equity and opportunity for all, with a background in advocacy, policy development, litigation, state- and local-level campaigns, and academic scholarship.
+Scott Greytak serves as Counsel for Free Speech For People.
+He is a social justice attorney with a life-long devotion to equity and opportunity for all, with a background in advocacy, policy development, litigation, state- and local-level campaigns, and academic writing.
 Prior to joining Free Speech for People, he was the Senior Policy Counsel at Justice at Stake, where he designed and managed advocacy campaigns to protect courts from special-interest influence and politicization.

 Bri Holmes, Digital Media Strategist